World Meteorological Organization

 Managing FOSS activities

 In some cases, Members developing their own FOSS in support of WMO obligations and activities may wish to make the software freely available to the public.
-The current FOSS landscape and infrastructure provides a strong support mechanism for doing FOSS development in the open, using services such as GitHub, GitLab, Codeberg and numerous other platforms.
+The current FOSS landscape and infrastructure provide a strong support mechanism for doing FOSS development in the open, using services such as GitHub, GitLab, Codeberg and numerous other platforms.

 In the same spirit as contributing to FOSS, where no national regulations exist, NMHSs can still develop institution-level policies or guidelines in support of making FOSS available to the public.
 The following are (some) key aspects to consider: